LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/provisioning.md

   </tbody>
 </table>

-### Default whitelisted domains
+### Default allowlisted domains

-The [Toolbelt](liveperson-functions-foundations-features.html#toolbelt) clients use the domains below to call internal LivePerson APIs.
-These API domains are whitelisted during provisioning and are accessible from your functions.
+Clients use the domains below to call internal LivePerson APIs from the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt).
+These API domains are safelisted during provisioning and are accessible from your functions.

 <table class="thinner" style="width: 100%">
 <thead>